Here’s my defining moments – one for each Doctor, one respectively for the Daleks, the Cybermen, and the various masters.

 7th Doctor (Remembrance of the Daleks) – ‘Conquer the galaxy, crush the lesser races, unimaginable power!
 Unlimited rice pudding! excetera excetera!’
 The 7th Doctor taunts Davros and his megalomania hilariously, while secretly goading the villainous Dalek leader into activating a weapon that destroys the Daleks’ homeworld.
 The 7th Doctor at his manipulative best.

 8th Doctor (Night of the Doctor) – ‘I don’t suppose there’s any need for a Doctor anymore’ The mini-episode preceeding the 50th anniversary shows why we should have had a full series with Paul McGann as the Doctor, rather than a (arguably sub-par) TV movie and audio stories – his acceptance that he must make way for a ‘warrior’ to fight in the time war is excellently played.

 9th Doctor (Dalek) – ‘Why don’t you finish the job, and make the Daleks extinct, rid the universe of your filth, why don’t you just DIE!’
-Christopher Eccleston’s best performance came whenever he locked horns with the Daleks, while other incarnations have pitied or hated them, the Ninth Doctor’s fury was totally unrestrained due the events of the Time War and the moment when he rails at the (supposed) last Dalek shows just how much the war shaped his incarnation.
+Christopher Eccleston’s best performances always came whenever he locked horns with the Daleks.
+While other incarnations have pitied or hated them, the Ninth Doctor’s fury was totally unrestrained due the events of the Time War and the moment when he rails at the (supposed) last Dalek shows just how much the war shaped his incarnation.

 10th Doctor (The Waters of Mars) – ‘I’m not just a survivor, I’m the winner!
 The Timelord Victorious!’
 One of Tennant’s best performances, the moment when the 10th Doctor loses control is subtlely terrifying and sets the scene for his fall in The End of Time perfectly.